JuliaGraphics/Luxor.jl/docs/src/examples.md

 ## Images as matrices

 With the `@imagematrix` macro, you can create your drawing with vector graphics in the usual way, but the result is returned as a matrix.
-Each element of the matrix contains four numbers that define an RGBA pixel.
+Each element of the matrix contains four numbers that could define an RGBA pixel.
 This example plots the ampersand as if was a matrix of data points.

 ```